WinVector/data_algebra/README.md

 ## Introduction

-Parts of the project are in early development (and not yet ready for production use), and other parts are mature and have been used in production.

-The project intent is to realize a modern data processing language based on [Codd's relational operators](https://en.wikipedia.org/wiki/Relational_model) that is easy to maintain, has helpful tooling, and has very similar realizations (or dialects) for:
+The project intent is to realize a method chained data processing language based on [Codd's relational operators](https://en.wikipedia.org/wiki/Relational_model) that is easy to maintain, has helpful tooling, and has very similar realizations (or dialects) for:

   * [`SQL`](https://en.wikipedia.org/wiki/SQL) databases accessed from [`Python`](https://www.python.org), useful working at scale with `PostgreSQL` or Apache `Spark` (`Spark` example [here](https://github.com/WinVector/data_algebra/blob/master/Examples/Spark/pyspark_example.ipynb)).
   * [`Pandas`](https://pandas.pydata.org) `DataFrame` objects in `Python`.